Steven Menashi: Notable opinions

 In Henry v.
 County of Nassau (2d Cir.
 2021), Menashi ruled that a prohibition on firearms ownership based on an ex parte order of protection violates the Second Amendment.

 In United States v.
 Donzinger (2d Cir.
 2022), Menashi dissented when the Second Circuit upheld the corporate prosecution of environmental lawyer Steven Donziger.
 Menashi wrote that the prosecution, which had been initiated by a judge, violated the separation of powers put forth by the United States Constitution.
 The Supreme Court denied review of the case, but Justice Neil Gorsuch suggested that courts considering the appointment of their own prosecutors should "consider carefully Judge Menashi's dissenting opinion in this case."

 In Fuld v.
 Palestine Liberation Organization and Waldman v.
 Palestine Liberation Organization (2d Cir.
 2024), Menashi dissented from the Second Circuit's denial of en banc review in a decision in which it had concluded that it did not have personal jurisdiction over the Palestine Liberation Organization or the Palestinian Authority in suits concerning deaths and injuries to United States citizens from terrorist attacks overseas.
 The U.S. Supreme Court later granted certiorari to review the case and reversed the Second Circuit in a 9-0 decision holding the Palestine Liberation Organization and Palestinian Authority were properly subject to personal jurisdiction.
 See Fuld v.
 Palestine Liberation Organization, 606 U.S. ___, No. 24-20 (June 20, 2025).
 Both the Court’s opinion and Justice Thomas’ concurrence cited Judge Menashi’s dissenting opinion from the Second Circuit.

 In Brinkmann v.
 Town of Southold (2d Cir.
 2024), Menashi dissented to argue that the town of Southold, New York had violated the takings clause of the Fifth Amendment by using eminent domain to stop the property owners from building a hardware store on the land.

 In United States v.
 Benjamin (2d Cir.
 2024), Menashi wrote an opinion reinstating bribery and fraud charges against former Lieutenant Governor of New York Brian Benjamin.
 The government had alleged that Benjamin promised to allocate $50,000 in state funds to a non-profit organization controlled by a real estate developer in exchange for campaign contributions from the developer.
 Menashi opined that the indictment alleged an explicit quid pro quo.

+Menashi authored the majority opinion in United States v.
+Alisigwe (2d Cir.
+2026) in which the court held that searches of a cellphone at an international border cannot be "unreasonable" within the meaning of the Fourth Amendment, even if the government lacks suspicion of a crime, because of the "longstanding" right of the sovereign to search property crossing the border.
+Menashi opined that searches of property crossing the border "are reasonable simply by virtue of the fact that they occur at the border."